monhacks/crystalinheritance/FAQ.md

 * [Wild Pokémon](data/wild/)
 * TODO: Trainer Parties and movesets (Spoilers!)

-A route-by-route encounter table is posted in at ___ (insert screenshot or excel table)
+A route-by-route encounter table is posted at ___ (insert screenshot or excel table)

 ### My Pokémon is a different color, is it shiny?